shuvroce/ubuntu-setup/README.md

 * GNOME settings are applied from `dconf` backup if available.
 * The script is meant for **fresh Ubuntu installations**; running it multiple times is safe but may reinstall packages.

-## License

-MIT License.
-You can freely modify and redistribute the scripts.